-Cook More Waste Less | 26 May and 14 June 2025
+Cook More Waste Less 26th May and 14th June 2025 in The Community Centre

-The Cook More Waste Less interactive workshops, held in the Community Centre, were supported by WMRC and Foodbank.
-The multiple workshops catered for a variety of people-those who eat meat and those who do not, young people, adults and the elderly, as well as those who want a gluten free diet.
+Cook More Waste Less interactive workshops supported by WMRC and Foodbank.
+Multiple workshops were held and they catered for a variety of people, those who eat meat to those who do not, young people, adults and the elderly as well as people who are gluten free.

-Attendees were taught how to cook healthy, tasty recipes during the workshop.
-They then sat down to enjoy their hard work, eating the appetising meal which they had prepared.
+Attendees were taught how to cook healthy, tasty recipes during the workshop, they then sat down and enjoyed their hard work eating an appetizing meal which they had prepared.
 These classes are great for anyone wanting to improve their cooking skills.

-All workshop attendees learnt how to meal plan, sort waste at home, and cook affordable, healthy meals.
-During this process they gained confidence in how to cook a range of easy, healthy and tasty recipes.
-They learnt tips about avoiding food waste as well as taking home copies of the easy recipes they learnt in class.
+All workshop attendees learnt how to meal plan, sort waste at home, cook affordable healthy meals, and during the process they gained confidence to cook a range of easy, healthy, and tasty recipes.
+They learnt tips to avoid creating food waste and took home copies of the easy recipes they learnt in class.

-Peppermint Grove residents support Good Sammy
+Peppermint Grove Residents Support Good Sammy

 In October the Shire of Peppermint Grove participated in another successful donation collection by iconic WA disability employment and training provider Good Sammy.
-It was a great outcome-there was an increase to 10.9% of resident participation in 2024 from the previous yellow bag collection in 2023 with 525kg collected.

-The donations were of good quality with a very low rubbish percentage, resulting in more than 96% of resaleable pre-loved items.
-The reuse of these items will result in 8.42 tonnes of carbon dioxide being avoided.
+It was a great outcome, there was an increase to 10.9% of resident participation in 2024 from the previous yellow bag collection in 2023 with 525kg collected.
+The donations were of good quality with a very low rubbish percentage resulting more than 96% or resalable pre-loved items which will result in 8.42 tonne of avoided carbon dioxide through reuse of those items.